Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Enrichment for Dogs Who Need Something Different

-If your dog struggles to settle, gets easily overwhelmed, or always seems like they need more, you’re not failing them.
+If your dog struggles to settle, gets overwhelmed, or seems like they need more, you’re not failing them.

-You’re just missing the kind of support no one explains.
+You may just be missing the kind of support no one explains.

 Enrichment isn’t about doing more.

-It’s about meeting your dog’s needs in small, everyday ways.
+It’s about meeting your dog’s needs in small, everyday ways that help them regulate.

 Not Sure Where to Start?

-You’ll also get access to a free enrichment ebook with simple ideas you can use right away.
+You’ll also receive a free enrichment ebook with simple ideas you can use right away.

 This isn’t about doing enrichment “right.”